yusuf8ahmed/Wsimple/Readme.md

 </p>

 ## What is the Wsimple project?
 Welcome!
-This project is an API(Web interface) for Wealthsimple Trade.
+This project is an API and Web interface(In-development) for Wealthsimple Trade.
 The main goal of this project is to give developers the ability to create projects while hooking them straight into their Wealthsimple Trade account.
 Click [Here](https://yusuf8ahmed.github.io/Wsimple/api/api.html#app.api.api.Wsimple) for API wrapper documentation.
 When looking for a specific function use the left navbar to find it.

 Before using the API, please read the [disclamer](#disclamer), and due to the nature of this project and goodwill, specific endpoints aren't available.